 A year-long trial program is bringing Amazon into the UK high street.

 Dubbed ‘Clicks & Mortar’, the system is looking to bring together ‘the best elements of online and high street retail’ according to Enterprise Nation founder Emma Jones.
-And the first store is already open – it launched yesterday on St Mary’s Gate in central Manchester.
+And the first store is already open – launching at St Mary’s Gate in central Manchester.

-Over 100 small online-only businesses will get the chance to trade in physical retail in ten stores across the UK over the next year.
+Initially, just ten stores across the UK will open over the next year.
+However, over 100 small online-only businesses will get the chance to trade in physical retail in these stores.

-Further pop-up shops are expected to open in Wales, Scotland, Yorkshire, the South East and the Midlands.
+Wales, Scotland, Yorkshire, the South East and the Midlands are expecting more pop-up shops opening.
 Whether this will be all ten stores or not isn’t yet clear.

 Could we see Amazon move into traditional retail more firmly in the future?
 Will Amazon Seller-supplied stores become a common sight on Britain’s dwindling high streets?